Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Another consideration is the number of words in the Hebrew Bible.
 I couldn’t find data for the entire Masoretic text.
 But the sole book of Genesis has 20K+ words.
 That’s just one book!
 I leave it to your imagination to realize that the 8700 Hebrew words HAD to have multiple meanings and nuances to portray the vast variety of people, places, things, actions, descriptions, emotions, sentiments, and a myriad of other expressions we find in the Bible.

 Just 8700 words to express the entirety of human beginnings, life, stories, wisdom, history, and prophecies all the way through to Christ’s Birth.
 Those 8700 words express all of God’s plans for His creation.
-This is an amazing feat of and by itself.
+This is a fantastic feat in and by itself.

-As we proceed beyond the first key, multiple meanings for one Hebrew word, we shall see the power of the original language of the Bible.
+As we proceed to the first key, multiple meanings for one Hebrew word, we shall see the power of the original language of the Bible.

 Dig Deeper into The Explanation